gowebexamples/gowebexamples/content/http-server.md

 ## Accept connections
 The last thing to finish off our basic HTTP server is, to listen on a port to accept connections from the internet.
-As you can guess, Go has also an inbuilt HTTP server, we can start faily quickly.
+As you can guess, Go has also an inbuilt HTTP server, we can start fairly quickly.
 Once started, you can view your HTTP server in your <a href="http://localhost/" target="_blank">browser.</a>
 {{< highlight go >}}
 http.ListenAndServe(":80", nil)
 {{< / highlight >}}